-Too many transgender students face harassment and denial of full participation in learning environments:
+Too many transgender students face harassment and denial of full participation in learning environments: I wait until I get home to use the bathroom, even when I'm at school for 10+ hours...
+I wear my gym clothes over my normal clothes to avoid changing in locker rooms."
 I transitioned in 7th grade and was bullied profusely by my peers.
 I asked my health teacher to educate the class.
 She said that it was too complicated for the students."
 However, when transgender students are fully supported in schools, they thrive: My counselor has always been very supportive of me and has cared a lot about my mental health issues, and always made me feel like a priority.
 I felt comfortable talking to her because she was very open and understanding and never ever judged me."
 I wish school staff were more open about their opinions on LGBTQ issues.
-I visited a school last week and some teachers had signs on their door that welcomed LGBTO students."
+I visited a school last week and some teachers had signs on their door that welcomed LGBTQ students."
 My school counselor is the sole reason I am here today.
 She is the most wonderful, most accepting being I could ever think of."
 Take action in your community to support transgender youth.
 Support LGBTQinclusive policies and work to make your local schools places where all students are able to reach their fullest potential.
 Quotes from the 2018 LGBTQ Youth Report, a study of more than 12,000 young people nationwide conducted by the HRC Foundation and the University of Connecticut.
 To learn more about transgender youth, read the full breakout report.
 EMPLOYMENT DISCRIMINATION

 Transgender people face devastating levels of discrimination and harassment in the workplace.
 These barriers are even higher for Black transgender people, who have double the unemployment rate of all transgender people, and four times that of the U.S. general population.
 With limited access to workplaces that are affirming and inclusive, transgender and gender-expansive people are put at greater risk for poverty, homelessness and involvement with criminalized work.
-Together, these factors put transgender people at an increased risk of violence and danger. of transgender employees report having been fired, denied a promotion, or experiencing another form of mistreatment in the workplace due to their gender identity or expression The unemployment rate among transgender people is higher than that of the general population.
+Together, these factors put transgender people at an increased risk of violence and danger.
+30% of transgender employees report having been fired, denied a promotion, or experiencing another form of mistreatment in the workplace due to their gender identity or expression

 We must act to ensure transgender working people have fair and equal access to well-paying jobs.
 Expand nondiscrimination policies at the federal, state and local level Currently, only 21 states and the District of Columbia prohibit employment discrimination based on gender identity and sexual orientation.
 Voice your support for legislation at all levels, including the Equality Act, and encourage elected officials in your community to enact these protections.

 Encourage all employers to engage in eliminating workplace discrimination Encourage your employer to establish internal non-discrimination policies that fully include transgender colleagues, including providing transgender inclusive health benefits, cultural competency training and expanded recruiting and hiring practices.
 For more information on how some of America's largest companies are building LGBTQ-inclusive workplaces, refer to HRC's Corporate Equality Index.

 Ensure transgender working people have a pathway to success Beyond policies and dismantling anti-trans stigma, we must provide avenues for transgender people to obtain the education, training and skills that far too many have been denied due to racist and/or anti-LGBTQ systemic barriers.
 We must provide transgender inclusive career fairs, mentorship, networking opportunities and career coaching for transgender workers and raise awareness about their rights as employees.
-BARRIERS FOR IMMIGRANTS.
-REFUGEES & ASYLUM SEEKERS
+BARRIERS FOR IMMIGRANTS, REFUGEES & ASYLUM SEEKERS